UF-EEE6778-Fall25/Video-Colorization/README.md

     -  GPU support (if available)
     -  Integrated terminal for running .py and .ipynb files simultaneously

+> Run .py files (e.g., download or training scripts) from the terminal, and .ipynb notebooks from Jupyter Notebook or VS Code Notebook interface.

 ### Basic Requirements

 -  Python ≥ 3.10